 Fees are set forth in the Fee and Pricing Agreement.
-There are two ongoing fees associated with the revolving credit facility: an undrawn and a drawn fee.
-For those amounts available to the JPB but undrawn and not used at a particular time, the Lender will charge a fee equal to 0.70 percent times the undrawn amount.
-For those amounts drawn and used under the revolving credit facility, the Lender will charge a drawn fee (i.e., and interest rate).
-The drawn fee is equal to the following formula: 0.70 percent times one month London Interbank Offered Rate (LIBOR), plus 2.30 percent.
+There are two ongoing fees associated with the revolving credit facility: an undrawn and a draw fee.
+For those amounts available to the JPB but undrawn and not used at a particular time, the Lender will charge a fee equal to 0.60 percent times the undrawn amount.
+For those amounts drawn and used under the revolving credit facility, the Lender will charge a draw fee (i.e., and interest rate).
+The draw fee is equal to the following formula: 0.70 percent times one month London Interbank Offered Rate (LIBOR), plus 2.20 percent.
 Taking 70 percent of the LIBOR approximately converts that taxable index to a tax-exempt rate.
 The one-month LIBOR resets on a daily basis.
-Under current rates (as of 10/1/2018), the one month LIBOR is equal to 2.27 percent, which translates to a total drawn fee-or revolving credit facility interest rate-increase/decrease with the LIBOR index.
+Under current rates (as of 10/1/2019), the one month LIBOR is equal to 2.01 percent, which translates to a total draw fee-or revolving credit facility interest rate-increase/decrease with the LIBOR index.
 The Fee and Pricing Agreement also specifies closing costs payable to the Lender and Lender's Counsel.
-As of June 30, 2018, \$50,686,000 of the revolving credit facility balance was outstanding.
+As of June 30, 2019, \$25,000,000 of the revolving credit facilities balance was outstanding.